cosmos/sdk-tutorials/academy/3-my-own-chain/ignitecli.md

 ## Your first message

-After your Git commit, and having stopped your running Ignite, create a simple `message` with:
+After your Git commit, and having stopped running Ignite, create a simple `message` with:

 <CodeGroup>